datawire/datawire-connect/examples/helloDatawireConnect/README.md

         mvn exec:java -Dexec.mainClass=helloRPC.HelloRPCClient

-### JavaScript
+### JavaScript under Node.js

-Compile and install the Service Contract in hello.q:

-        quark install hello.q --javascript
+To build just the Node.js implementation, you can use `make java`.

-Run the Javascript server with
+Run the Node.js server with

-        node jsserver.js
+        node node/jsserver.js

-Run the Javascript client with
+Run the Node.js client with

-        node jsclient.js
+        node node/jsclient.js

+### JavaScript in a browser

+To build just the JavaScript client for a browser, you can use `make browser`.

+Run the client by opening `browser/hello.html` in your web browser.